amegiasf/NonGaussianIRHD/README.md

-# Simulation Results of "Translational and rotational non-Gaussianities in homogenenous freely evolving granular gases"
+# Simulation Results of "Translational and rotational non-Gaussianities in homogeneous freely evolving granular gases"

-This repository contains the data files for the simulation results exposed in the paper 'A. Megías and A. Santos, *Translational and rotational non-Gaussianities in homogenenous freely evolving granular gases*, Phys.
+This repository contains the data files for the simulation results exposed in the paper 'A. Megías and A. Santos, *Translational and rotational non-Gaussianities in homogeneous freely evolving granular gases*, Phys.
 Rev. E. __108__, 014902 (2023).'

 The folders contains the following data: